JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 In reality, of course, -∞ db isn't a sensible value (not least because we can never reach that value when fading out audio!) so we choose another value instead to act as the functional lower bound instead.
-This is defined by VINYL_GAIN_SILENCE.
+This is defined by VINYL_GAIN_SILENCE which defaults to -60 dB.

 Unlike GameMaker, Vinyl supports making audio louder than what would normally be possible with GameMaker's native functions.
-We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_SYSTEM_HEADROOM.
-A system-wide "trim" gain is also available to correct for per-platform loudness differences or to adjust the overall loudness of the game without having to change each individual gain.
+We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_SYSTEM_HEADROOM which defaults to +12 dB.